What Platforms Pay Musicians the Most in 2024? Review of 22 Music Services

 Not Just for Gamers

 Twitch might be synonymous with gaming, but it’s also becoming a hub for musicians.
 Through live-streaming gigs, sessions, or just casual jamming, artists can earn money from fan donations, ad revenue, and subscriber fees.
-With its interactive nature, Twitch offers an excellent way for musicians to engage with their audience directly and monetize their performances.

 16-17.
 Facebook & Instagram Live